kevinsullivan/cs2120f22/README.md

     - git config --global user.email "your@email.here"
 - You may now work in and exit from VSCode as you wish.
 VSCode will let you re-open this project when you're ready to work on it again.

-You now have, up and running, a nice discrete math development environment ever.
+You now have, up and running, a nice discrete math development environment.
 You're done here now!

 ## If you find a problem or an opportunity